apache/druid/docs/operations/durable-storage.md

 ## Use durable storage for queries from deep storage

+Depending on the size of the results you're expecting, saving the final results for queries from deep storage to durable storage might be needed.

-Saving the final results for queries from deep storage to durable storage instead of task reports allows you to fetch large result sets.
+By default, Druid saves the final results for queries from deep storage to task reports.
+Generally, this is acceptable for smaller result sets but may lead to timeouts for larger result sets.

 When you run a query, include the context parameter `selectDestination` and set it to `DURABLESTORAGE`: